owaismohsin001/junu-spaghetti/ReadMe.md

 ```
 identity: (x{}) -> x{}
 ```
-where `x{}` can literally any type, and a value of the same type will be returned because it's inferred as `(x{}) -> x{}`.
+where `x{}` can literally be any type, and a value of the same type will be returned because it's inferred as `(x{}) -> x{}`.
 The empty curly braces denote that there are no constraints on what this type can be.
 Here are a few examples of its invocations.
 ```
 let n = identity(1)
 let s = identity("Hello")